 As parents, you can link and unlink TikTok accounts, so you can configure several privacy and safety settings for your teen’s account.

-Once this feature is active, you will control the features mentioned above, such as screen time management, direct message settings, and restricted mode.
+Once this feature is active, you will control the abovementioned features, such as screen time management, direct message settings, and restricted mode.

 In the U.S., the number of monthly active users is 26.5 million (source).